 A digital weighing scale was used to weigh the chopped Napier grass, which was 2-3 cm long and 65% damp, up to 57 kg for each treatment.
 According to the study's procedure, the chopped Napier grass was combined with the appropriate chemicals.
 The plastic container that serves as an improvised silo holds the Napier grass that has been treated with various compounds (Figure 1).
 To preserve anaerobic conditions, the silage was well combined with the additives, compacted, and packed airtight with rubber ties.
 The silage was kept at room temperature in a sealed plastic barrel with the appropriate label.
 The fermentation procedure for the silage lasted for 35 days.
 After fermentation days, the silage was opened, and the objectives of the study were determined respectively.

-Determination of Temperature & pH Temperature
+Determination of Temperature & pH

 The silage was stored at room temperature in sealed, properly labeled plastic barrels at the CBSUA Farm Barn House.
 It was allowed to ferment for thirty-five (35) days to complete the fermentation process.
 After this period, each barrel was opened individually for evaluation.
 The temperature of each silage sample was measured using a thermometer, with readings taken three times from the side, middle, and core portions of the drum.
 The average temperature was then computed, and the data for each treatment was recorded.